mjflores/Viola_Jones_face_eye_detection/README.md

 # OpenCv-face-detection

-Este programa es una modificación del código presentado en [Implementing Face Detection using Python and OpenCV](https://medium.com/analytics-vidhya/how-to-build-a-face-detection-model-in-python-8dc9cecadfe9)
+This program is a modification of the code presented in [Implementing Face Detection using Python and OpenCV](https://medium.com/analytics-vidhya/how-to-build-a-face-detection-model-in-python-8dc9cecadfe9)

-### Cargar librerias
+### Load python libraries
     import cv2
     import numpy as np
     import glob as gl

-### Cargar base de datos de rostros y ojos
+### Load the databases of faces and eyes
     facecascade = cv2.CascadeClassifier('haarcascade_frontalface_default.xml')
     eye_cascade = cv2.CascadeClassifier('haarcascade_eye.xml')

-### Leer imagenes
+### Read images
     txtfiles = []
     for file in gl.glob("*.jpeg"):
         txtfiles.append(file)

-### Detectar rostros
+### Detect faces and eyes
     for ix in txtfiles:
         img = cv2.imread(ix,cv2.IMREAD_COLOR)
         imgColor = img.copy()